-Two voluntary global initiatives form the basis for sustainable corporate management at WACKER: the chemical industry’s Responsible Care® initiative and the UN’s Global Compact.
+Two global initiatives form the basis for sustainable corporate management at WACKER: the chemical industry’s Responsible Care® initiative and the UN’s Global Compact.
 WACKER has been an active member of the Responsible Care® initiative since 1991.
-Program participants are committed to continually improve health, safety and environmental performance on a voluntary basis – even in the absence of statutory requirements.
+Program participants undertake to continually improve health, safety and environmental performance on a voluntary basis – even in the absence of statutory requirements.

-WACKER Greater China won the Responsible Care® Chairman’s Award in 2013.
+In 2015, WACKER Greater China won the Responsible Care® Chairman’s Award for the second time.
 With this award, the Association of International Chemical Manufacturers in China (AICM) acknowledged WACKER’s endeavors in environmental and health protection, as well as in plant and workplace safety.
-WACKER Greater China, together with about 40 other chemical companies, renewed its voluntary commitment to the Chinese Responsible Care® program in 2014.
-This WACKER region first joined the initiative in 2008.
+WACKER Greater China joined the initiative in 2008.

 We attach equal importance to economic and social goals.
 This explains our strong focus on environmental protection, plant process safety (for both employees and neighbors), occupational safety, and product safety (for customers and end users).

 The UN’s Global Compact is another guideline for our actions.
 We joined the initiative in 2006.
 Member companies commit to implementing the Global Compact’s ten principles, which are derived from the Universal Declaration of Human Rights, the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work, and the Rio Declaration on Environment and Development.
-We observe these principles, which address social and environmental standards, anticorruption and the protection of human rights.
+We observe the Global Compact’s ten principles, which address social and environmental standards, anticorruption and the protection of human rights (see Progress Report).

 - Principle 1: businesses should support and respect the protection of internationally proclaimed human rights within their sphere of influence, and

 - Principle 2: make sure that they are not complicit in human rights abuses.